-Synapse used spreadsheet analysis to estimate the impact of the Clean Energy scenario on estimated electric rates and bills in North Carolina.
-Customer electric rates in a given year are made up of a number of components, including, but not limited to: utility capital expenditures inclusive of accumulated depreciation and an approved rate of return; the cost to a utility of generating the electricity necessary to meet customer demand; utility spending on any energy efficiency programs; and the volume of sales to customers.
+Synapse used spreadsheet analysis to estimate the impact of the Clean Energy scenario on estimated electric rates and bills in South Carolina.
+Customer electric rates in a given year are made up of a number of components, including: utility capital expenditures inclusive of accumulated depreciation and an approved rate of return; the cost to a utility of generating the electricity necessary to meet customer demand; utility spending on any energy efficiency programs; and the volume of sales to customers.